DamlaSerper/DEMPhysics/README.md

 # DEMPhysics
 This module adds centrifugal force and location-specific application of centrifugal and gravitational forces to LIGGGHTS-PUBLIC
+This code is developed for the scientific article:

 ## Contributing Authors
 MSc.
 Damla Serper (Aalto Univeristy, Finland)